massalabs/station/README.md

 ### Modules (plugins)

 MassaStation is a module manager.
-It enables everyone to use, create and enjoy different modules to add features to the Massa blockchain.
+It enables everyone to use, create and enjoy different modules to activate features to the Massa blockchain.

 #### Install a module